-Partner Description Department of Mental Health, Mental Retardation and Substance Abuse's The agency has a Memorandum of Understanding with the Department of Mental Health, Mental Retardation and Substance Abuse's A & E Office for technical services related to Capital Outlay and non-capital outlay design and construction services.
+Partner Description Department of Behavioral Health and Developmental Services The agency has a Memorandum of Understanding with the Department of Behavioral Health and Developmental Services's A & E Office for technical services related to Capital Outlay and non-capital outlay design and construction services.
 Department of Rehabilitative Services The agency has a Memorandum of Understanding with the Department of Rehabilitative Services (DRS) to provide accounting, budgeting, payroll, information services, purchasing, internal auditing, and human resources services.